2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 Health & Medical Administrative Services majors at UC take out an average of $37,180 in student loans while working on their Bachelor's Degree.

-Out of the 32 schools in Ohio that were part of this year’s ranking, Franklin University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Franklin University is a great place for health and medical administrative services students working on their bachelor’s degree.
 Franklin University is a moderately-sized private not-for-profit school located in the large city of Columbus.

 About 84% of the students majoring in health and medical administrative services at the school are women while 16% are male.